8 Best Outdoor Swimming Places in the Helsinki Region

 Bottom Line

 Helsinki has numerous outdoor swimming places.
-Allas Sea Pool is the easiest choice but also the most expensive one.
+Allas is the easiest choice but also the most expensive one.
+Someone could even say, it is a tourist spot.
 City-owned open-air pools are cheaper but they still offer good value for the money.
+Unfortunately, they are not open in the wintertime.
 Swimming in the sea and lakes is free but the water may be colder.

-Allas Sea Pool is the only heated outdoor pool in the wintertime.
+Allas is the only heated outdoor pool in the wintertime.
 In the summertime, the Helsinki region offers hundreds of natural places to dip in the water and a few heated pools.
-Helsinki really is a paradise for summer swimmers.
+Helsinki is a paradise for summer swimmers who are not afraid of cool waters.

 Leppävaara Open-air pool is our favourite.
 Visit also Hietsu since it’s maybe the most crowded beach in Helsinki which makes it a hectic social hub.